 This post is simply an overview of the places you can visit in our wonderful city.
-It’s important to check with each attraction to make sure it suits your personal needs.
+It’s essential to check with each attraction to suit your personal needs.
 As you know, wheelchair accessible, disabled friendly, and suitable for wheelchair users can mean different things.

-These days out and attractions in Liverpool may also be suitable for slow walkers, people with mobility problems, and mobility scooter users, although some scooters may be too big to access all or part of the attraction – Check first before you visit Liverpool, we accept no responsibility.
+These days out and attractions in Liverpool may also be suitable for slow walkers, people with mobility problems, and mobility scooter users.
+However, some scooters may be too big to access all or part of the attraction – Check first before you visit Liverpool; we accept no responsibility.

 Things to do in Liverpool for Wheelchair Users